siriobalmelli/toolbench/README.md

 ![tool](./tool.gif)

-The portable toolshed: a reproducible specification for:
+The portable toolshed, a reproducible specification for:

 - packages (tools, utilities)
 - dotfiles (configuration of tools)